RTEMS/rtems-docs/user/rsb/third-party-packages.rst

     dynamic libraries are created and installed.

-The RSB provides the configuration file ``rtems/config/rtems-bsp.cfg`` to support building 3rd party packages and you need to include this file in your RTEMS version specific configuration file.
+The RSB provides the configuration file ``rtems/config/rtems-bsp.cfg`` to support building third-party packages and you need to include this file in your RTEMS version specific configuration file.
 For example the Net-SNMP configuration file ``rtems/config/net-mgmt/net-snmp-5.7.2.1-1.cfg``::